 Atomic clocks are behind many everyday tasks and numerous fundamental science tests.
-Their performance has made a big leap through the discovery of laser cooling [1-3] giving the ability to control the atom position on the mm scale.
-It has led to the development of atomic fountain clocks [4, 5] which have reached a stability limited by fundamental physics properties only, i.e. quantum projection noise and Fourier-limited linewidth [6].
-While these laboratory-size set-ups are today's primary standards, mobile applications such as telecommunication, satellite-aided navigation [7] or spacecraft navigation [8] call for smaller instruments with litre-scale volume.
+Their performance has made a big leap through the discovery of laser cooling [1-3] giving one the ability to control the atom position on the millimeter scale.
+It has led to the development of atomic fountain clocks [4,5] which have reached a stability limited only by fundamental physics properties, i.e., quantum projection noise and Fourier-limited linewidth [6].
+While these laboratory-size setups are today's primary standards, mobile applications such as telecommunication, satellite-aided navigation [7] or spacecraft navigation [8] call for smaller instruments with literscale volume.
 In this context, it is natural to consider trapped atoms.
 The trap overcomes gravity and thermal expansion and thereby enables further gain on the interrogation time.
 It makes interrogation time independent of apparatus size.
-Typical storage times of neutral atoms range from a few seconds to minutes [9, 10].
-Thus a trapped atom clock with long interrogation time could measure energy differences in the mHz range in one single shot.
+Typical storage times of neutral atoms range from a few seconds to minutes [9,10].
+Thus a trapped-atom clock with long interrogation times could measure energy differences in the mHz range in one single shot.
 Hence, if trap-induced fluctuations can be kept low, trapped atoms could not only define time with this resolution, but could also be adapted to measure other physical quantities like electromagnetic fields, accelerations or rotations with very high sensitivity.
-A founding step towards very long interrogation of trapped atoms was made in our group through the discovery of spin self-rephasing [11] which sustains several tens of seconds coherence time [11-13].
-Here we describe the realisation of a compact clock using atoms trapped on an atom chip and analyse trap-induced fluctuations.
+A founding step towards very long interrogation of trapped neutral atoms was made in our group through the discovery of spin self-rephasing [11] which sustains several tens of seconds coherence time [11-13].
+This rivals trapped-ion clocks, the best of which has shown 65-s interrogation time and a stability of $2 \times 10^{-14}$ at 1 s [14,15].